Ethiroli: Cast

+Production

+Edhiroli was the first and only collaboration between Balachander and Ganesan.
+This was Balachander's first collaboration with Sivakumar.

 Themes

 Ethiroli revolves around the "moral decay of men".

 Soundtrack

 The music was composed by K. V. Mahadevan, with lyrics by Vaali.

 Release and reception

 Ethiroli was released on 27 June 1970.
 The Indian Express wrote, "this is quite a different movie.
 It makes a fairly successful and quite an interesting study of blackmailer and the blackmailed".